philcryer/tonka32/README.md

 ## tonka32?

-It's a random password a friend make up when we were creating machines... many years ago when that was considered a good password.
+This was a random password a friend made up when we were creating end-user machines and needed temporary passwords.

 ## license
 The MIT License (MIT)